zukunft/zukunft.com/docs/code_objects_all.md

     \-- job_type_listUi - the preloaded data job types used for the html frontend
     \-- language_formsUi - the preloaded data language_forms used for the html frontend
     \-- languagesUi - the preloaded data languages used for the html frontend
-    \-- phrase_typesUi - the preloaded data phrase types used for the html frontend
+    \-- phrase_type_listUi - the preloaded data phrase types used for the html frontend
     \-- position_type_listUi - the preloaded data component position types used for the html frontend
     \-- protectionUi - the preloaded data protection types used for the html frontend
     \-- ref_type_listUi - the preloaded data ref types used for the html frontend